jamesonBradfield/godot-debug.nvim/README.md

 # godot-debug.nvim

-A Neovim plugin for seamless debugging of Godot Mono/C# projects with integrated scene selection, solution building, and direct process attachment.
+A WIP Neovim plugin for seamless debugging of Godot Mono/C# projects with integrated scene selection, solution building, and direct process attachment.

 ## Features